-This report only covers versions of products that were available at the time of testing.
-The tested versions are as noted in the "Products and Versions" section of this report.
-The products we have tested are not an exhaustive list of all products available in these very competitive product categories.
+This report only covers the versions that are listed in the "Products and Versions" section of this report.

 Disclaimer of Liability

 While every effort has been made to ensure that the information presented in this report is accurate, PassMark Software Pty Ltd assumes no responsibility for errors, omissions, or out-of-date information and shall not be liable in any manner whatsoever for direct, indirect, incidental, consequential, or punitive damages resulting from the availability of, use of, access of, or inability to use this information.